ylando2/ds-binding/README.md

 So I build one myself.
 I try two different approach.
 I thing that the more functional is faster.

-In this module there are 3 macros in two different versions.
+In this module there are three macros in two different versions.
-I have ds-let, ds-set! and ds-define.
+The three macros are: ds-let, ds-set! and ds-define.

 The destruction binding in the arc style work in the following way:
 (ds-let argument lst body ...)